scrapy/scrapy/docs/topics/downloader-middleware.rst

       If it returns a :class:`~scrapy.http.Response` object, the response middleware kicks in, and won't bother calling any other exception middleware.

-      If it returns a :class:`~scrapy.http.Request` object, returned request is used to instruct a immediate redirection.
-Redirection is handled inside middleware scope, and the original request won't finish until redirected request is completed.
-This stop :meth:`process_download_exception`
+      If it returns a :class:`~scrapy.http.Request` object, the returned request is used to instruct an immediate redirection.
-      middleware as returning Response would do.
+      The original request won't finish until the redirected request is completed.
+This stops the :meth:`process_download_exception` middleware the same as returning Response would do.

       :param request: the request that generated the exception
       :type request: is a :class:`~scrapy.http.Request` object

       :param exception: the raised exception
-      :type exception: a ``Exception`` object
+      :type exception: an ``Exception`` object

       :param spider: the spider for which this request is intended
       :type spider: :class:`~scrapy.spider.BaseSpider` object